 Things To Do Near Gainesville, Fl

 The Florida Museum of Natural History has fossils and ethnographic exhibits.
-The campus also has the Butterfly Rainforest, which is home to hundreds of butterflies free-flying and birds.
+The campus also has the Butterfly Rainforest, home to hundreds of free-flying butterflies and birds.
 Another popular spot nearby is the Harn Museum of Art, which has a giant collection of African and Asian art.

 Palm Point Nature Park

 Palm Point Nature Park is a peninsular city park located on the western shore of Newmans Lake.
-This area provides anglers with some of Gainesville’s most scenic views, known for its year-round water birds and its songbird fallouts during migration.
+This area provides anglers with some of Gainesville’s most scenic views, known for its year-round water birds and songbird fallouts during migration.
 The park is full of vibrant colors from the blooming wildflowers in the spring and summer.
-Palm Point Park is one of the most popular spots for visitors to hike, birdwatch, and fish from the bank.
+Palm Point Park is one of the most popular tourist spots to hike, bird watch, and fish from the bank.

-Gainesville is known for the University of Florida, the nation’s seventh-largest university campus by enrollment, and Santa Fe College.
+Excellent bass fishing in Gainesville Fl is known at the University of Florida, the nation’s seventh-largest university campus by enrollment and Santa Fe College.
 If you’re here during the fall, you won’t want to miss one of UF’s football games.

 March Florida River Fishing The St. Johns River is a location in North Florida known for its incredible fishing.
 It is also a very fragile fishery that can get influenced by...